Starting A Case

 A case begins when the person filing to start the case (the plaintiff) files a “complaint” that asks the court to decide a dispute between the plaintiff and the other person (the defendant).
 In a domestic relations case (the sort of case handled by the Friend of the Court), the plaintiff may ask the court to do any of the following:

-• Grant a divorce via COMPLAINT FOR DIVORCE
+• Grant a divorce through filing a COMPLAINT FOR DIVORCE

 • Review the case to determine if an order for child support (including medical support) or spousal support is appropriate